RobPo/Paperino/readme.md

 -------------------

 ### Installation
 This library is part of the Particle and Arduino **Library Manager**.
-For easy installation please search for `PL_microEPD` within the Manager and download the library.
-Six example sketches are part of the package to learn the basics about this ePaper screen.
+Please search for `PL_microEPD` within the Manager and download the library, that’s it!
+Included are six example sketches, they are usefull to learn the basics about this ePaper screen.

+### Wiring

 ### Example: Hello World!
-Let’s start with the easiest one:
+This is the shortest possible [demo](https://robpo.github.io/Paperino/exampleHelloWorld/) and shows how to address the ePaper:

 ```cpp
 #include "Adafruit_GFX.h"